-- What are the income requirements for Medicaid in Wisconsin?
+Who meets the requirements for Medicaid in Wisconsin?

 Wisconsin Medicaid benefits eligibility is a combination of personal and household factors.
 The Wisconsin Medicaid eligibility requirements vary between each program, as the state divides health care coverage into group options.
 To find out what the requirements for Medicaid programs are, the applicants must look at each available benefit opportunity.

 Before determining how to qualify for Medicaid in WI, interested applicants should determine if their health care coverage need is financially or non-financially based.
-Financial based requests are subject to income restrictions, while non-financial needs include personal components.
-To find out what the income requirements for Medicaid programs are based on financial need, continue reading to the next topic.
+Financial-based requests are subject to income restrictions, while non-financial needs include personal components.

 Medicaid options not based on financial eligibility have individual prerequisites.
 For instance, only female residents diagnosed with breast or cervical cancer can apply for the Wisconsin Well Women Medicaid program.